 Habif Properties, LLC specializes in identifying, leasing, and managing value added commercial real estate.
-Our principals and their partners participate in the ownership of more than 50 retail centers, office parks, warehouses, and land assemblages in Atlanta and surrounding communities.
+Our principals, family members and limited outside partners participate in the ownership of 46 retail centers, office parks, warehouses, and land assemblages in Atlanta and surrounding communities.

 Habif Properties provides management and leasing exclusively for properties in which our principals have an ownership interest.
 Our personal hands-on approach with each property assures the highest level of satisfaction to our more than 250 tenants.

 If you’re looking for the perfect commercial property for your business in metro Atlanta, you’ve come to the right place.

 Additional holdings by principals of Habif Properties include retail, office, warehouse and flex spaces throughout metro Atlanta.
 For a complete list, select Properties.

 The Ivy Restaurant and Bar at 3717 Roswell Rd

 Included among the success stories from prior projects led by Habif Properties are:

 Beginning in 1981, Habif Properties led the redevelopment of the abandoned Southern Cross Mattress Factory Complex in south downtown Atlanta at the border of the historic Cabbagetown neighborhood.
 Among the buildings on the Mattress Factory’s 8.5 acre grounds is a structure dating to 1864.
 Under Habif Properties’ management, The Mattress Factory served as an incubator for some of Atlanta’s most acclaimed artists including Todd Murphy, Tony Hernandez and Rocia Rodriquez.
 New owners of this property continue to expand on the original vision for the complex created by Habif Properties.